You Don’t Need SEO to Rank in Google

-While we still rank number one for “tweetwasters”, the amount of pages the site has indexed has dropped to less than five hundred and my profile page no longer ranks top 100 for “sugarrae” (it isn’t even indexed anymore at the moment, even with a range of site link from my sidebar – if you’re smart, you’ll take something home from that too).
+While we still rank number one for “tweetwasters”, the number of pages the site has indexed has dropped to less than five hundred, and my profile page no longer ranks top 100 for “sugarrae.”
+It isn't even indexed anymore at the moment, even with a range of site link from my sidebar – if you're smart, you'll take something home from that too.

 What this says to me is that while you can use your looks (in this case traffic) to open doors, you need to be able to back it up with some substance (keep people engaged, keep them coming back, keep them passing along your links) if you expect to last.

-This has long been apparent to me when sites with some of the most horrid architecture and on page SEO I’ve ever seen, like Perez, are able to rank and rank well for highly competitive core terms.
-Watching Tweetwasters go from zero to sixty in terms of both traffic and the search engines simply allowed us to document an extreme case from beginning to end.
+This implication has long been apparent to me when sites with some of the most horrid architecture and on-page SEO I've ever seen can rank and rank well for highly competitive core terms.
+Watching Tweetwasters go from zero to sixty regarding both traffic and the search engines simply allowed us to document an extreme case from beginning to end.

 Learn to major in marketing and minor in SEO